 3. Time Takes Its Toll

-The bonding step should happen at the most optimal time once the preparation steps have taken place.
+The bonding step should happen at the most optimal time once the preparation steps occur.
 This usually means right away.
 Although this is rarely possible in the real world.
 So, what happens to the surface during the time between the preparation step and the actual bonding, coating, printing, or sealing?
 Work needs to be done, and a spec needs to be set to know that the surface has maintained a clean or active state until the time of bonding.
 Without a way to verify that the surface is still within an acceptable range of that spec (because change will occur over time) when it comes time to bond, it leaves success completely up to chance.

 4. Get to Know Your Critical Control Points

 All of the steps just outlined have something in common.
-In order to get the most out of these places where a surface could chemically change or has been intentionally chemically changed, there needs to be a way to measure and evaluate the surfaces.
+To get the most out of these places where a surface could chemically change or has been intentionally chemically changed, there needs to be a way to measure and evaluate the surfaces.
 These steps are called your Critical Control Points, and when they are understood, measured, and monitored, they will give you a wealth of knowledge about how to find the root cause of your adhesion problems.

-Watch a short video of Giles Dillingham, Founder, and Chief Scientist at Brighton Science, discussing the impact of time, contaminants, and the implementation of Critical Control Points in manufacturing using an example of automotive glass.
+Watch a short video of Giles Dillingham, Founder and Chief Scientist at Brighton Science, discussing the impact of time, contaminants, and the implementation of Critical Control Points in manufacturing using an example of automotive glass.

 How to Move Forward